-SECTION 01010 SUMMARY OF WORK
+SECTION 01010 - SUMMARY OF WORK (OCCC)

-- A. Drawings and general provisions of Contract, including General and Supplementary Conditions and other Division-1 Specification Sections, apply to this Section. - B. When the titles such as Engineer, Project Engineer, or Owner are used throughout this specification, this implies Orange County as property owner and/or an officially appointed County Representative. - 1.02 PROJECT DESCRIPTION - A. Performance of all tasks specified in the contract documents shall be the responsibility of the contractor unless specified otherwise.
+- 1.1 RELATED DOCUMENTS - A. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 01 Specification Sections, apply to this Section. - B. When the titles such as Engineer, Project Engineer, or Owner are used throughout the specification, this implies Orange County as property Owner and/or an officially appointed County Representative. - 1.2 PROJECT DESCRIPTION - A. Performance of all tasks specified in the contract documents shall be the responsibility of the contractor unless specified otherwise.

-1.03 SCOPE OF WORK
+1.3 SCOPE OF WORK